BabaYaga64/Assessment3HairSalonSQL/README.md

-Hair Salon SQL Assessment
+#Hair Salon SQL Assessment

-Bojana Skarich
+##Bojana Skarich

-March 20th, 2015
+###March 20th, 2015

-Description
+###Description

 This app will allow a hair salon owner to create a list of stylists and add clients who see each stylist.
 Each client sees only one stylist, and each stylist works independently.
 This is a one to many database relationship, with one stylist seeing many clients.
+Although I didn't finish this app completely, I did get a chance to create the one to many relationship between the stylists and clients tables in my database.

-Technology
+###Technology

 PHP
 Silex